 Economic problems persist on the domestic front.
 Concern over the crisis in Europe could wreak havoc on the global economy.
 If you spend a good part of the day listening to the “talking heads” on financial news channels drone on about how bad things are, you might draw the wrong conclusion about when is the best time to start a new business venture.
 As dour as the business landscape may appear, commerce does move in repeating cycles.
 Recovery may be a little longer in coming this time around, but this “ranging” trend cannot last forever.

 From a timing perspective, this is the moment when all budding entrepreneurs should begin moving their “dreams” from their minds into what can best be described as early development planning and preparation.
 This stage requires that you begin building the actual foundation upon which your business model will operate.
 There are no shortcuts.
 The more time you invest on the front-end, the fewer headaches further down the line.
+The better the business banking you find, the better the working capital available for your business.
 When this phase is complete, the economy will more than likely be on the cusp of expanding once again, and you will be ready to ride the wave in your early formative years.

 Although it is fun to dream about performing in the marketplace, now is the time to ask the really tough questions and then generate details for your blueprint for the future.
 Here are a few questions that need to be addressed: